 - ROI: 150% in year one

-Remote executives using telepresence robots report 20-40% more effective collaboration compared to video conferencing alone.
-Factor in:
+Productivity Gains: Remote executives using telepresence robots report 20-40% more effective collaboration compared to video conferencing alone.

-GoBe Robots calculates that each robot can eliminate up to 3.1 tons of CO2 emissions per person annually.
-For organizations with sustainability goals, this represents quantifiable ESG value.
+Environmental Benefits: GoBe Robots calculates that each robot can eliminate up to 3.1 tons of CO2 emissions per person annually—quantifiable ESG value for sustainability-focused organizations.

 Industry-Specific ROI Considerations